Proudly serving the San Francisco Bay and Central Valley AreaContractor License: 973851

 If you think you have a basement waterproofing problem, request a professional basement inspection today.
 We will send one of our certified basement waterproofing specialists to visit your home and conduct a thorough inspection of your home’s basement foundation.

-Foundation Repair of CA fixes leaky basements in California, in areas like Stockton, Oakland, Salinas, Fremont, Santa Rosa, Hayward, Modesto and neighboring towns and cities.
+Foundation Repair of CA fixes leaky basements in California, in areas like Stockton, Oakland, Salinas, Fremont, Roseville, Hayward, Modesto and neighboring towns and cities.
 Contact us today for a free wet basement repair estimate.